 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

-The username should be consistent with your name on all of the other platforms you are using to market your art business.
+The username should be consistent with your name on all other platforms you are using to market your art business.
 Usually, it will be your name with “art” or “fine art” at the end.
-The name you use should be easy for people to remember and so people can find your profile.
+The name you use should be accessible for people to remember to find your profile.

 Make sure that the privacy settings are not set to private.
 You want people to see your art and discover you.
 Setting your account to private would be counterproductive.

 One of the most important things for artists to do on Instagram is to share their stories.
 Art buyers want to know who you are, what your art means to you, and what goes into making your art.

 Sharing your story helps art fans connect with you and your work on a deeper level.

 Here are some tips artists are doing on their Instagram accounts